eclipse-kura/kura/_posts/intro/2014-02-01-raspberry-pi-quick-start.md

 This section provides Eclipse Kura&trade; quick installation procedures for the Raspberry Pi and the Kura development environment.

-{% include alerts.html message="This quickstart will install the version of Kura with the administraive web UI and netwowrk configuration support but not CAN support.
+{% include alerts.html message="This quickstart will install the version of Kura with the administrative web UI and network  configuration support but not CAN support.
 For more information on this please visit the [Eclipse Kura download page](https://www.eclipse.org/kura/downloads.php)" %}

 This quickstart has been tested using the following image: